Town Hall 1873: Home to Town Hall Theatre!

 Grand Re-Opening in 2004

-In the fall of 2004, the newly renovated building opened first to audiences with the staging of the original musical production “Once Upon a Winter’s Eve” by local playwright Liz Auston which was produced by Scugog Choral Society in November 2004.
+In the fall of 2004, the newly renovated “Town Hall 1873 Centre for Performing Arts” opened first to audiences with an original musical production “Once Upon a Winter’s Eve” by local playwright Liz Auston, produced by Scugog Choral Society in November 2004.
 The official Grand Opening Ceremonies were then held in December as a sparkling Gala and Concert event starring renowned pianist Michael Kaeshammer and emcee Sylvia Mina.

 A Cultural Centre of Downtown Port Perry

-The Town Hall Theatre has become a popular venue for anniversaries, weddings and meetings as well as performances by production companies, dance schools and individuals as well as the resident and non-resident musical and dramatic community theatre groups who perform here regularly.
-The arts and entertainment scene alive and well at Town Hall Theatre which has earned a place as “The” Centre for the Performing Arts in Durham Region.
+Town Hall 1873 Theatre has become a popular venue for anniversaries, weddings and meetings as well as performances by production companies, dance schools and individuals, including the resident and non-resident community theatre groups who call our stage “home”.
+The arts and entertainment scene is alive and well at Town Hall 1873 Theatre, earning us high praise as “The” Centre for Performing Arts in Durham Region.